 “command the confidence” of the House of Commons.
 This does not mean

-Cameron and Clegg, or Brown and Clegg, should it come to that, are
+Cameron and Clegg, or Brown and Clegg should it come to that, are trying

-trying to sew up formal, Israeli-style coalition agreements.
+to sew up formal, Israeli-style coalition agreements.
+Britain has not

-Britain has not enjoyed – or suffered – a coalition government for 65
+enjoyed – or suffered – a coalition government for 65 years.
+A handful

-years.
-A handful of times in the last century it was ruled by minority
+of times in the last century it was ruled by minority governments –

-governments – governments that had no majority, but had concluded
+governments that had no majority, but had concluded arrangements that

-Winston Churchill’s wartime Labor, Conservative and Liberal government
+Labor, Conservative and Liberal government of national unity.

 There is precious little sense of unity in British politics this